 I do love a raglan sleeve myself – I love that they can be used for sporty style garments but also for more dressy items like dresses and tops when we don’t want something to look too formal.

-This tutorial will take you through the step by step process of drafting your own raglan sleeve pattern using a very simple method that I learned at fashion school.
+This pattern drafting tutorial will take you through the step by step process of drafting your own raglan sleeve pattern using a very simple method that I learned at fashion school.
 And if you do prefer video, I’ve added the video tutorial at the bottom.

 What Is A Raglan Sleeve?

-It became popular in sportswear – presumably because of the increase in mobility with the cut away sleeve – but also casual wear garments have taken on the raglan style-line too.
-I used it myself for the collection I showed at Graduate Fashion Week, as can be seen in the photo below!
+This type of sleeve later became popular in sportswear – presumably because of the increase in mobility with the cut away sleeve – but you will have noticed that many casual wear garments have taken on the raglan style-line too.

 What You’ll Need